Semi-classical understanding of flux quantization in superconductors

-The phenomenon of flux quantization is related to the magnetic Aharonov-Bohm effect, which is an example of the nonlocal phenomena in quantum physics.
-A recent development~\cite{bhattacharya2021demystifying} has presented a local explanation of the phenomenon in terms of a semi-classical theory of static curl-free fields, somewhat different from the standard QED.
-In this theory, one talks about the wavefunctions of the fields, different from the quantum states of the electromagnetic four potential $A^\mu$.
-Apart from resolving the nonlocality problem of the Aharonov-Bohm effect, this paper also sheds light on quantization of magnetic flux.
-An interesting prediction of this theory is that wavefunctions of a conservative static field may exist in a region of space, even if the corresponding classical field vanishes.
-It is similar to vacuum fluctuations in QED, but perhaps they are not identical.
+A recent development~\cite{bhattacharya2021demystifying} has presented a local explanation of the nonlocality problem of the Aharonov-Bohm effect in terms of a semi-classical theory of static curl-free fields, somewhat different from the standard QED.
+In this model, one talks about the wavefunctions of the fields, different from the quantum states of the electromagnetic four potential $A^\mu$.
+Apart from resolving the nonlocality problem of the Aharonov-Bohm effect, the semi-classical theory also explains the quantization of electric charge~\cite{bhattacharya2023semi} in non-relativistic domain.
+An interesting prediction of this theory is that wavefunctions of a conservative static field may exist in a region of space as a unitary geometric phase, even if the corresponding classical field vanishes.
+The non-vanishing nature of the geometric phase under the zero field condition may have been pointed out earlier~\cite{bohm2003geometric, shapere1989geometric}, but the interpretation of the very phase as the wavefunction of the field has perhaps not been done.
 In the regions devoid of classical fields in the Aharonov-Bohm effect, the wavefunctions of the field operate on the electrons as unitary phases.

-In this paper, we show that the semi-classical theories of both the magnetostatic field $\vec{\mathcal{H}}$ and the vector potential $\vec{\mathcal A}$ are relevant in superconductors.
-It is possible to express wavefunctions of these fields which operate on the electrons.
-From this standpoint, we will try to throw light on flux quantization.